xmake-io/xmake-docs/manual/extension_modules.md

 In addition, for vcpkg, conan can also specify the library inside by adding the `vcpkg::`, `conan::` package namespace.

+v2.5.9 We can also use cmake to find some packages through `find_package("cmake::xxx")`.

 #### detect.find_tool